rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## commit hash

-**Definition**: a unique alphanumeric automatically generated for each commit in a Git repository
+**Definition**: version control concept and Git feature; a unique alphanumeric automatically generated for each commit in a Git repository

 **Purpose**: enables precise referencing of specific documentation versions; use commit hashes to troubleshoot issues,